Franz Joseph Haydn: Symphony no. 45 "Farewell" mvt. 4

 Antonín Dvořák (Czech, 1841-1904): Quartet in F Major, "American," mvt.
 1

 From 1892-1895, Dvořák lived in the U.S., primarily employed as the director of the National Conservatory of Music in New York.
 He spent the summer of 1893, however, among the Czech community in Spillville, Iowa, which is where the "American" quartet was composed.
 (Willa Cather's novel "My Ántonia" takes place in a similar community in Nebraska.)
 In America, as back in his home country, he took great interest in the folk idioms of the local cultures.
-Particularly, he believed that the traditions of African American and Native American music could help develop a unique "American music" sound.
+Particularly, he believed that African American and Native American music could help develop a unique "American music" sound.
 The themes and melodies in the "American" quartet are not derived from any specific folk tunes, but they use similar figures and harmonies that are meant to reflect the spirit of these styles.

 New York Philharmonic String Quartet